umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Migrating-from-9-to-10/index.md

 Once the migration is complete, and the Live environment is running without errors, the site is ready for launch.

-* Setup [rewrites](../../../Reference/Routing/IISRewriteRules/index.md) on the Umbraco 10 site.
+* Setup [URL Rewrites](../../../Reference/Routing/IISRewriteRules/index.md) on the Umbraco 10 site.
 * Assign hostnames to the project.
     :::note
     Hostnames are unique and can only be added to one Cloud project at a time.